-Waist length in.
-Opening in.
+Waist length17 in.
+Opening

 Breast36 in.
-Full length in.
+Full length

 Waist32 in.
-Length to side in.
+Length to side

 All systematical points are obtained in regular manner, subject to height, circumference, variations and measurements.

 The special feature of this vest is that it illustrates a V-shaped opening, the long points at front of vest, and the V in front part taken out which gives smoothness to the waist and the chesty effect.